brettchalupa/developer-interview-questions/README.md

 - Are continuous integration services used?
     - Related: Is continuous deployment used?
 - How do new technologies get evaluated and decided upon?
+- Can I use my editor of choice or is there an editor that must be used?
 - Is version control being used?
     - If so, which?
     - Is source code hosted on a collaborative environment like GitHub or Bitbucket?